NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-rdma.rst

 data exchange between GPUs and a third-party peer device using PCI Express.
 The third-party devices could be network interfaces such as NVIDIA ConnectX SmartNICs or BlueField DPUs, or video acquisition adapters.

-`GPUDirect Storage <https://docs.nvidia.com/gpudirect-storage/overview-guide/index.html>`__ enables a direct data path between local or remote storage, such as NFS servers or NVMe/NVMe over Fabric (NVMe-oF), and GPU memory.
+`GPUDirect Storage <https://docs.nvidia.com/gpudirect-storage/overview-guide/index.html>`__ (GDS) enables a direct data path between local or remote storage, such as NFS servers or NVMe/NVMe over Fabric (NVMe-oF), and GPU memory.
 GDS performs direct memory access (DMA) transfers between GPU memory and storage.
 DMA avoids a bounce buffer through the CPU.
 This direct path increases system bandwidth and decreases the latency and utilization load on the CPU.